RevenyouIO/Bots-Lab/README.md

 ### Install Python dependencies
 On Linux and macOS: run `bash create_venv.sh` from a terminal.
 This script will create a virtual Python environment in the directory `venv` below the project directory.
 This virtualenv contains all required Python dependencies.
+They are listed in `requirements.txt`.
+After adding extra dependencies to this file you must run `bash create_venv.sh` again.

 ### Running the bot in test mode